Prabu Siliwangi

-He is a popular character in Pantun Sunda oral tradition, folklores and tales that describe his reign as a glorious era for the Sundanese people.
-According to tradition he brought his kingdom greatness and prosperity.
+He is a popular character in Pantun Sunda oral tradition, folklore, and tales that describe his reign as a glorious era for the Sundanese people.
+According to tradition, he brought his kingdom greatness and prosperity.

-The character of King Siliwangi is semi-mythology since in Sundanese oral tradition simply identify the great king of Sunda as "King Siliwangi" regardless the era or historical periods.
-It is difficult to identify the exact historical character that represented in the legend of King Siliwangi.
-As the result the tale of this king spanned and vary greatly from the mythical era of Sundanese gods to the coming of Islam in the land of Sunda and the fall of the kingdom.
+The character of King Siliwangi is semi-mythology since Sundanese oral tradition simply identifies the great king of Sunda as "King Siliwangi" regardless of the era or historical periods.
+It is difficult to identify the exact historical character represented in the legend of King Siliwangi.
+As a result, the tale of this king spanned and varied greatly from the mythical era of Sundanese gods to the coming of Islam in the land of Sunda and the fall of the kingdom.

-Several historic Sundanese kings are suggested as the real character inspired the legend of King Siliwangi.
+Several historic Sundanese kings are suggested as the real characters inspired by the legend of King Siliwangi.
 The most popular interpretation links King Siliwangi with Sri Baduga Maharaja (said to have reigned 1482–1521).
 Another suggestion is that the legend of King Siliwangi might perhaps have been inspired by the history of Niskala Wastu Kancana instead (said to have reigned for 104 years 1371–1475).